 This element will help you prove your injury that occurred by the slip and fall through dangerous conditions on the premises.
 This is the most difficult to prove because many people wait until the physical discomfort can no longer be ignored.
 There has to be proof that the diagnosed conditions happened as a result of the hazards of the property.
 In most cases, your lawyer should advise you about your next steps and how to apply these elements to your lawsuit.

 Difference Between Trip and Fall and Slip and Fall Accidents

-The walking surface in slip and fall accidents is usually coated with ice, water, detergent which reduces the friction between your feet and the floor, which makes the foot slip from under you as you take another step.
-In most cases, when a person slips and falls, they fall backward, but forwards slips aren’t uncommon.
+The walking surface in slip and fall accidents is usually coated with ice, water, and detergent which reduces the friction between your feet and the floor, which makes the foot slip from under you as you take another step.
+In most cases, when a person slips and falls, they fall backward, but forward slips aren’t uncommon.
 Most backward falls lead to spine, back, neck, arms, and pelvis injuries.

 When it comes to trip and fall accidents, they occur as the person starts stepping forward, but the foot they’re about to place in front of them gets caught in an obstacle.
 This often happens on broken pavement, when there are carelessly placed objects (buckets, toolboxes, etc.), or other objects that interfere with your balance.

-If you have were injured in a slip and fall accident (on private or public property), call our office today.
+If you were injured in a slip and fall accident (on private or public property), call our office today.
 We offer you a free case evaluation.